Business Intelligence vs. Data Analytics: What Is the Difference?

 Used in tandem with predictive analytics, prescriptive data analytics recommend business decisions for particular scenarios.
 In the case of the hospitality industry, for example, predictive analytics may show that visitors come during certain months of the year in far greater numbers than they do at other times.
 Prescriptive analytics can empower hotels, restaurants and attractions to optimize their operations through recommendations regarding key areas like staffing, setting prices and offering special deals.

-How Business Intelligence and Data Analysis Work Together in the Marketplace
+How Business Intelligence and Data Analytics Work Together in the Marketplace

 Business intelligence platform Datapine explains that business intelligence tools can help companies know what happened and how, while analytics can uncover why it happened.
-When leveraged in tandem, BI tools and data analysis can unite in powerful ways that benefit companies, their clients and consumers.
+When leveraged in tandem, business analytics and data analysis can unite in powerful ways that benefit companies, their clients and consumers.

-The solution reduced the cost of running analytics by 66 percent and improved report-running time by 40 percent.
-Head of Business Intelligence Mats Mälhammar further explains how business operations at Apoteket AB have improved.
+The solution reduced the cost of running analytics by 66% and improved report-running time by 40%.
+Head of Business Intelligence Mats Mälhammar further explained to Oracle how business operations at Apoteket AB have improved.

 “With Oracle Analytics Cloud, we can stay one step ahead in providing our customers with reliable, credible and efficient service,” Mälhammar said.
 “We leverage the most advanced analytical features that are available on the market.
 And our BI is ready for the future, including AI capabilities and access to Oracle Mobile.”